Compensation & PayMay 27, 2026 · 12 min read · By Dan Stevens

 A civilian pay stub might have five or six lines.
 Your LES can have thirty.
 Most service members look at the net pay at the bottom and ignore the rest — which means common errors go unnoticed for months, sometimes costing real money.

 This is the complete guide to what every section means and what to look for every month.
+The LES layout varies slightly by branch and pay system, but the core sections — entitlements, deductions, allotments, leave, and tax data — are consistent across the services.

 What the LES is